-This Broccoli with Blue Cheese Dressing is hardly worthy of being called a recipe, and yet it's one of my favorite dishes, not in the least because it's so quick and easy.
-I love this stuff not only on salads, but smeared on crackers and stuffed into celery spears as an appetizer.
+This broccoli with blue cheese dressing is hardly worthy of being called a recipe, and yet it's one of my favorite dishes, not in the least because it's so quick and easy.
+We love this stuff not only on salads, but smeared on crackers and stuffed into celery spears as an appetizer.

-You can use this dressing with steamed asparagus spears, but broccoli is really the best -- the blue cheese complements the broccoli perfectly.
+You can use this dressing with steamed asparagus spears, but broccoli is really the best since the blue cheese complements the broccoli perfectly.

-I've used the Marie's Blue Cheese dressing (available in the produce section at your supermarket), but it's not the same as my homemade Blue Cheese Dressing recipe.
+We've used the Marie's Blue Cheese dressing (available in the produce section at your supermarket), but it's not the same as our homemade blue cheese dressing recipe.

 - 1/2 pound broccoli (washed and trimmed)